Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 11-48t cassette may be too limited for some riders

-The Topstone got a refresh this year with the most obvious update is Cannondale's decision to drop the seat stays to bring it aesthetically in line with the carbon Topstone models – although it doesn't share the Kingpin suspension.
+The Topstone got a refresh this year with the most obvious update being Cannondale's decision to drop the seat stays to bring it aesthetically in line with the carbon Topstone models – although it doesn't share the Kingpin suspension.

 What you can't see is that Cannondale has increased tire clearance and the Topstone can now run a 45mm tire for increased off-road grip and comfort.
 An alloy frame and carbon fork keep weight down while the front and rear thru-axles add stiffness and steering precision.